DevOps-With-Brian/linode-terraform-kubernetes/README.md

 Then you can run `make html` to build the docs which will then be located in the `docs/_build` dir.

 Latest version of docs can be found [Here](https://linode-terraform-kubernetes.readthedocs.io/en/latest/)

+# Github Pages
+If you want to use the same Github pages custom domain with your setup like this repo does, check out [GitHub Pages Docs](https://pages.github.com/) on setting up your repo.